embano1/transcribe-meetings/README.md

 [![Go Version](https://img.shields.io/badge/go-1.23%2B-blue)](https://golang.org/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)

-Transcribe Meetings is a Go command-line application that transcribes meeting recordings using AWS S3 and AWS Transcribe.
-It uploads your audio file (in m4a format) to S3, triggers an AWS Transcribe job (if one isn’t already running), and retrieves the transcription result—saving it locally.
+Transcribe Meetings is a Go command-line application that transcribes meeting recordings using Amazon S3 and Amazon Transcribe.
+It uploads your audio file (in m4a format) to S3, triggers an Amazon Transcribe job (if one isn’t already running), and retrieves the transcription result—saving it locally.

 ## Features

 - **Idempotent Uploads:**
   Computes a file hash to generate a unique S3 key and transcription job name, ensuring that the same file isn’t uploaded or re-transcribed more than once.

-- **AWS Transcribe Integration:**
+- **Amazon Transcribe Integration:**
   Automatically starts (or reuses) a transcription job and polls for job completion.

 - **Result Retrieval:**